rooklift/gofish/README.md

 * Each receiver polls its queue by having a method that schedules its next callback with the .after() method.
 * A sender just puts a message onto the queue.

 This should be thread safe, as opposed to using the in-built messaging system, which apparently isn't.

-(But one should still keep all the things that directly affect the GUI in the main thread.
-A thread that isn't touching the GUI can just use a blocking Queue.get() to get its messages.)
+On the other hand, if everything's in one thread, just directly calling methods in the target widget might be acceptable?